 I am very grateful to Guy, Hannah, and Ehron at Wildheart Media for creating this beautiful website.
 Many, many thanks to them for making the site I dreamed of a reality.

 Big thanks to my brother-in-law, Patrick Dolan, for taking many of the photographs for this site.
 I appreciate the gift he gave me of his keen eye, creative way of envisioning shots, and his talented photography skills.

-Finally, I’d like to thank the students who give me the opportunity to share this practice with them.
-You make me a better teacher and a better yogi.
+Finally, I’d like to thank the students and clients who give me the opportunity to share such life-giving practices with them.
+You make me a better companion, teacher and yogi.
 Most importantly, however, you make my life better for your presence in it.